-Today, the Dr. Oz Show discussed the 1st FDA approved digital pill, Ability MyCite.
+Today, the Dr. Oz Show discussed the 1st FDA approved digital pill, Abilify MyCite.
 The pill has a sensor to digitally track if patients take their medicines.
-Jennifer Miller, discussed 4 points about the ethics of the new technology on the show.
+Our Founder, Jennifer Miller, raised 4 ethics concerns about the new technology on the show.
 See the clip, here.

 First, medication adherence is complex.
 It involves more than just ensuring a patient swallows a pill.
 Prescriptions need to be called into the pharmacy, picked up, and taken correctly.
 Around 30-50% of prescriptions are never filled and 1/2 aren’t picked up from the pharmacy (sometimes because the pharmacy line or wait time are too long).
 There isn’t any evidence yet showing the tracker will improve compliance with treatments or health outcomes.
 It just tracks.
 It also isn’t 100% reliable yet.
 According to the FDA, detection may be delayed or not occur.